Stone Town & Prison Island Tour - Photo 1

 Stone Town & Prison Island Tour

-Explore two key locations in Zanzibar on this tour of Stone Town and Prison Island.
+Explore two significant locations in Zanzibar on this tour of Stone Town and Prison Island.
 Walking Tour of Stone Town & Boat Ride to Prison Island.

 • 6 hours

-Explore two key locations in Zanzibar on this tour of Stone Town and Prison Island.
+Explore two significant locations in Zanzibar on this tour of Stone Town and Prison Island.

 Walking Tour of Stone Town & Boat Ride to Prison Island

-You will be picked up from your hotel in Zanzibar at the scheduled time and proceed to Stone Town, the historic capital of the island, to begin the guided walking tour.
+You will be picked up from your hotel in Zanzibar at the scheduled time, followed by a visit to Stone Town, the historic center of the island's capital, to begin the guided walking tour.

-The tour covers the streets of Stone Town, highlighting the history and architecture of significant sights including the House of Wonders, home to the Museum of History and Culture of Zanzibar and the Swahili Coast, the Palace Museum, the Old Fort, and the Anglican Cathedral, where a monument to the slaves is located.
+During the walk, you will learn about the history and architecture of various emblematic sights.
+Highlights include the House of Wonders, which houses the Museum of History and Culture of Zanzibar and the Swahili Coast; the Palace Museum; the Old Fort; and the Anglican Cathedral, where you will view the monument to the slaves.

-After the walking tour, you will travel to the port for a 20-minute boat ride to Prison Island, which historically served as a prison and quarantine station.
-Now it is a tourist destination known for its collection of endangered giant tortoises.
+Following the walking tour, you will proceed to the port for a 20-minute boat ride to Prison Island.
+Initially used as a prison for rebellious slaves, it later served as a quarantine station for yellow fever.
+Currently, it is a tourist resort featuring a collection of endangered giant tortoises.

-Upon conclusion of the tour, you will return to Stone Town, taking you back to your hotel after a total of 6 hours.
+Afterwards, you will return to Stone Town, concluding the tour with a total duration of approximately 6 hours.

 Hotel pickup

-The activity includes pickup from your hotel in Zanzibar.
-During booking, you can select the area where your hotel is located (north, west, east, or south).
-The areas available for pickup are:
+This activity includes hotel pickup in Zanzibar.
+When booking, you can select your hotel's area (north, west, east, or south).
+The included pickup areas are:

-Downtown Stone TownWestern area: Bububu, Mbweni, Chukwani, Kama, Mangapwani, Fumba and ChuiniNorthern area: Kidoti, Kendwa, NungwiEastern area: Matemwe, Pwani Mchangani, Kiwengwa, Pongwe, Chwaka and UroaSouthern area: Makunduchi, Kizimkazi, Jambiani, Paje, Dongwe, Pingwe, Bwejuu, and Michamvi.
+Downtown Stone TownWestern area: Bububu, Mbweni, Chukwani, Kama, Mangapwani, Fumba, ChuiniNorthern area: Kidoti, Kendwa, NungwiEastern area: Matemwe, Pwani Mchangani, Kiwengwa, Pongwe, Chwaka, UroaSouthern area: Makunduchi, Kizimkazi, Jambiani, Paje, Dongwe, Pingwe, Bwejuu, Michamvi.

 Included